tjansson60/geospatial/data/README.md

 three years (from April 2007 to August 2012).
 Last published: August 9, 2012.

 Please cite the following papers when using this GPS dataset.

-[1] Yu Zheng, Lizhu Zhang, Xing Xie, Wei-Ying Ma.
+ * Yu Zheng, Lizhu Zhang, Xing Xie, Wei-Ying Ma.
 Mining interesting locations and travel sequences from GPS trajectories.
-In
-Proceedings of International conference on World Wild Web (WWW 2009), Madrid Spain.
-ACM Press: 791-800.[2]
-Yu Zheng, Quannan Li, Yukun Chen, Xing Xie, Wei-Ying Ma.
+In Proceedings of International conference on World Wild Web (WWW 2009), Madrid Spain.
+ACM Press: 791-800.
+ * Yu Zheng,Quannan Li, Yukun Chen, Xing Xie, Wei-Ying Ma.
 Understanding Mobility Based on GPS Data.
 In Proceedings of ACM conference on Ubiquitous Computing (UbiComp 2008), Seoul, Korea.
 ACM Press: 312-321.
-[3] Yu Zheng, Xing Xie, Wei-Ying Ma, GeoLife: A Collaborative Social Networking Service among User, location and trajectory.
+ * Yu Zheng, Xing Xie, Wei-Ying Ma, GeoLife: A Collaborative Social Networking Service among User, location and trajectory.
 Invited paper, in IEEE Data Engineering Bulletin.
 33, 2, 2010, pp. 32-40.

-## Process dataset
+## Reproduce the preprocessing of the datafile to parquet format
 Download the zip file to the data folder and unzip.
 Run the `preprocess-geolife_trajectories-data.py` script to create a single `data/geolife_trajectories_1_3.parquet` which is very efficient and only takes up 217 MB.